comScore

 Timing is everything

-There’s no denying that the freezing process causes minor changes in the texture and taste of your veggies, but that doesn’t mean cooking with frozen veggies dooms you to suffering through limp, second-rate meals.
-When cooking with frozen veggies, keep in mind that they cook faster than fresh, so add them into your recipe a little later to avoid a mushy mess.
+There’s no denying that the freezing process causes minor changes in the texture and taste of your vegetables.
+But that doesn’t mean cooking with frozen veggies dooms you to suffering through limp, second-rate meals.
+When cooking with frozen vegetables, keep in mind that they cook faster than fresh, so add them to your recipe a little later to avoid a mushy mess.

 Let other ingredients be the star

-Frozen veggies typically do better as a supporting player in your culinary theatre than as the star of your show, so you may want to opt for fresh veggies when cooking a broccoli steak, for example; but frozen broccoli could be a great addition to a soup, stew, pasta or casserole.
+Frozen vegetables typically do better as a supporting player in your culinary theatre than as the star of your show.
+So, you may want to opt for fresh veggies when cooking a broccoli steak, for example; but frozen broccoli could be a great addition to a soup, stew, pasta or casserole.
 Frozen veggies are also excellent in curries, omelets or frittatas, as well as for pizza toppings.

 Related: 5 Tips to Prevent Freezer Burn